arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 ## Like Dired, but for Bookmarks
-There are indeed a few, interesting built-in functions built ardound the Bookmarks variable.
+There are indeed a few, interesting built-in functions for manipulating `bookmark-alist`.
 One is `edit-bookmark`.

 Run it, and you will enter `bmenu`, a Dired-like environment: just like with Dired you can create, filter, select, delete, modify and